“Don’t make a sale, make a customer.”

 Since retained customers do not need much in terms of transacting with the business, it helps reduce the reliance on onboarding specialists.
 Even if they are in need of support, it would be minimal in nature and can be taken care of with an intelligent live chat tool.
 In fact, such a live chat tool can also act as a substitute for new prospects landing on the website or existing customers looking for instant support.

 If the business has to acquire new customers on a regular basis, that is, if their customer retention is poor, the marketing department will have to work extensively.
-From using a local SEO guide for best results to working on a completely new social media campaign, opportunities are endless here.
+From using an SEO content strategy for best results to working on a completely new social media campaign, (e.g., Instagram followers growth), opportunities are endless here.
 And to overcome this difficulty and to improve audience retention, the business should focus on using business plan templates that resolve issues of customer engagement.
 As a result, it will also incur more expenses, which will reduce its ROI.
 On the flip side, when the customer retention rate is higher, it keeps marketing costs at bay.
 The marketing department can continue with its existing nurturing campaigns that will ensure the upkeep of existing customers.

 Despite the best efforts taken for onboarding new customers, they tend to run into difficulties when they use the product or service in their everyday life.
 During such instances, it is the responsibility of a customer-centric business to provide adequate after-sales support.
 And that incurs additional costs.

 Can such costs be avoided, or best reduced?
 Customer retention can ensure that customers remain loyal to the business and become super-users.
+At the stage of business formation, it is crucial to include customer retention as a priority for the business and work toward it.
 That reduces the need to provide support to them.
 This results in indirect cost savings.

 2. Boosts brand image